-\item \textbf{Clinical Data}: Clinical data plays a crucial role in cancer research, serving as the foundation for correlating biological data with patient outcomes and demographics \cite{morin2021artificial}.
-The clinical data encompasses detailed patient information, which is instrumental in understanding the epidemiology of cancer, evaluating treatment responses, and improving prognostic assessments \cite{morin2021artificial}.
+\item \textbf{Clinical data}: Clinical and patient-level data play a crucial role in cancer research, providing the foundation for identifying and characterizing patient cohorts \cite{morin2021artificial}.
+Clinical data includes detailed patient information that is instrumental in understanding cancer epidemiology, evaluating treatment responses, and improving prognostic assessments \cite{morin2021artificial}.
 Integrating clinical data with genomic and proteomic analyses can uncover relationships between molecular profiles and clinical manifestations of cancer \cite{waqas2023multimodal}.
-Among the many clinical features and phenotypes available, age, gender, race, and cancer stage are particularly emphasized in cancer research due to their significant impact on disease presentation, progression, and treatment efficacy \cite{lewandowska2022risk,lopes2020genome,zavala2021cancer,yang2022research}.
-Age is a critical factor as the incidence and type of cancer often vary significantly with age, influencing both the biological behavior of tumors and the overall prognosis of patients \cite{lewandowska2022risk}.
-Gender is another key determinant, as certain cancers are gender-specific, while others may show differences in occurrence and outcome between men and women, likely due to biological, hormonal, and social factors \cite{lopes2020genome}.
-Race has been linked to differences in cancer susceptibility, mortality rates, and treatment outcomes, reflecting underlying genetic, environmental, and socioeconomic factors \cite{zavala2021cancer}.
-Finally, cancer stage at diagnosis is paramount for determining the extent of disease and guiding treatment decisions, directly correlating with survival rates \cite{yang2022research}.
-These four features are prioritized because they can be consistently measured, provide fundamental insights into the patient’s condition, and are predictive of clinical outcomes, making them indispensable in both research and clinical settings. \end{enumerate}
+Key clinical and patient-level covariates such as age, gender, race, and disease stage are particularly important in cancer research due to their impact on disease presentation, progression, and treatment efficacy \cite{lewandowska2022risk, lopes2020genome, zavala2021cancer, yang2022research}.
+Age is a critical factor as cancer incidence and type often vary significantly with age, influencing both the biological behavior of tumors and patient prognosis \cite{lewandowska2022risk}.
+Gender also plays an important role, with certain cancers being gender-specific and others differing in occurrence and outcomes between genders due to biological, hormonal, and social factors \cite{lopes2020genome}.
+Race and ethnicity are linked to differences in cancer susceptibility, mortality rates, and treatment outcomes, which reflect underlying genetic, environmental, and socioeconomic factors \cite{zavala2021cancer}.
+Finally, cancer stage and histology at diagnosis are paramount for determining disease extent, guiding treatment decisions, and correlating directly with survival rates \cite{yang2022research}.